-It occurred to me that this is something I’ve done regularly when running Facebook Ad campaigns for clients, and something many B2B businesses struggle with.
+It occurred to me that this is something I’ve done regularly when running Facebook and Instagram ad campaigns in the past, and something many businesses struggle with.

 Often advertisers will try targeting people based on their occupation: CEO’s, CMO’s, Founders, to name just a few examples.